 Unfortunately, many ADIs appear have difficulty when dealing with things which aren’t black or white, and so create silly all-encompassing “rules” to teach to their pupils.
 This means that some will advise their learners to always signal whenever they move off or pull up.
 This is wrong, even though the examiners will nearly always let it go if the correct observations have been made and any other traffic allowed for.
 Personally, I always teach my own pupils to signal only if there is a need – it gets them checking their mirrors – although some will fall back towards signalling when it isn’t really needed as their lessons progress.
 I don’t really have a problem with that… as I say, as long as they have checked their mirrors first.

 When it comes to turning left or right at junctions, though, this is where the confusion really takes hold.
-Neither The Essential Skills (TES, for normal drivers) nor Roadcraft (which was written specifically for police drivers) state explicitly that you must signal for every junction, but neither do they state explicitly that you might not need to.
+Neither The Essential Skills (TES, for normal drivers, available from Amazon, above) nor Roadcraft (which was written specifically for police drivers, also available from Amazon, above) state explicitly that you must signal for every junction, but neither do they state explicitly that you might not need to.
 Consequently, ADIs attempt to apply the guidance given for moving off/pulling over directly to turning at junctions.
 The result is that they end up teaching incorrect or inappropriate things.
 Let’s consider some examples to try and understand what should be taught.

 To start with, learners should be taught to use the MSM routine (from TES) and not the IPSGA routine (Roadcraft).